 Expected earnings: $1040-$624 = $416

-If you want to know more about how we estimate the fair market values, read this guide.
+If you want to know more about how we estimate fair market values, read this guide.

-Alternatively, you can define different target markups not only depending on the offer option but also depending on the designer or price range.
-For example, you can aim for a target markup of 40% for Louis Vuitton but 30% for Chanel.
-In addition, you can define that bags with an estimated fair market value over $5000 will only be subject to a target markup of 20%.
+Alternatively, you can define different target markups not only depending on the offer option but also based on the designer or price range.
+For example:

 Now, you might wonder what is the right pricing strategy for your business.